NunoSempere/clarivoyance/list/index.md

 - ★ By 2026/2030/2035, what will be the loss in $s from the most costly theft/fraud carried out by corrupting the dataset used in training a machine learning model, so that it responds in an unintended way to a specific input, and then making use of this flaw?
 (See p.8 of this: https://arxiv.org/pdf/1905.04223.pdf).

-- ★ Chance that by 2030, this search query or its descendant will uncover 100 published academic papers with obvious GPT-written sections: <https://scholar.google.co.uk/scholar?hl=en&as_sdt=0%2C5&q=%22Regenerate★Response%2★★ -chatgpt&btnG=>
+- ★ Chance that by 2030, this search query or its descendant will uncover 100 published academic papers with obvious GPT-written sections: <https://scholar.google.co.uk/scholar?hl=en&as_sdt=0%2C5&q=%22Regenerate+response%22+-chatgpt&btnG=>

 - ★★ By 2026/2030/2036 will at least 2 leading labs collaborate on a project with a budget of at least $8/80/300 million dollars?